R.O.O.T.S.: Reception

 Initial critical response to R.O.O.T.S. was generally positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received a score of 62, indicating generally favorable reviews.
 The album was nominated for best rap album at the 52nd Grammy Awards, but lost to Relapse by Eminem.

+Sales

-SalesR.O.O.T.S. debuted at number 8 on the US Billboard 200 chart, selling 55,000 copies in its first week.
-As of August, 2009, the album has sold 223,000 copies in the United States.
-Closing the year, the album sold 300,000 copies becoming the eighth best selling rap album of 2009.
+In the United States, R.O.O.T.S. debuted at number 8 on the Billboard 200, selling 55,000 copies in its first week.
+In August 2009, the album has sold 223,000 copies in the United States.
+Closing out the same year, the album sold 300,000 copies becoming the eighth best-selling rap album of 2009.